-Christina Applegate is bracing for the world to see her multiple sclerosis in motion.
-The actor recently spoke with The New York Times ahead of the release of "Dead to Me" season three on Nov.
-17, which comes over a year after she first publicly shared her diagnosis.
+Applegate spoke about her experience in a November interview with The New York Times ahead of the final and third "Dead to Me" season, which was released over a year after she first publicly shared her diagnosis.
 "This is the first time anyone's going to see me the way I am," Applegate said.
 "I put on 40 pounds; I can't walk without a cane.
 I want people to know that I am very aware of all of that."

 Looking back on it, Applegate said the pause in production was less about improving and more about coping.
 "There was the sense of, 'Well, let's get her some medicine so she can get better,'" she told the Times.
 "And there is no better.
 But it was good for me.
 I needed to process my loss of my life, my loss of that part of me.
 So I needed that time."

 When filming resumed, the autoimmune disease presented remarkable challenges.
-Applegate's hours were reduced, she used a wheelchair to get to set, blocking changed, and on occasion, a sound technician, who also happens to be her friend, would help hold up her legs.
+Applegate's hours were reduced, blocking changed, and on occasion, a sound technician, who also happens to be her friend, would help hold up her legs.
 The season's plot also deals with illness, which was hard: "When Linda and I would do those scenes, it crushed us sometimes."

 Applegate acknowledged that some viewers may be unable to watch the season without being distracted by her condition.
 To that, she said, "Fine, don't get past it."
 Applegate added, "But hopefully people can get past it and just enjoy the ride and say goodbye to these two girls."